urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

 ### Attestations

-As described at the beginning, Auth checks `<domain>/.well-known/appspecific/org.urbit.auth.json` to verify a request actually comes from the domain it claims.
+As described at the beginning, Auth Client checks `<domain>/.well-known/appspecific/org.urbit.auth.json` to verify a request actually comes from the domain it claims.
 That `.json` file must contain a [`manifest`](/reference/additional/auth-server/types#manifest), which is just an